Tezumie/Image-to-Pixel/README.md

 If you would like to support the project you can do so by sharing some art you make with the editor and tagging me on twitter @tezumies :)

-- I wonderfully built full app you can use for pixelation with even more options, even animation!
+- For even more pixelating goodness try this wonderfully built full app you can use with even more options, even animation!
 - https://winterveil.itch.io/ditherdragon